Main current projects

 It is challenging to explain amphibian history and diversity in Amazonia.
 Our molecular-, field- and model-based research contributes towards a better understanding of the role of long distance dispersal, how elevation and secondary contact contribute to evolutionary change within or between species, in particular the identification of cryptic species diversity (and also not forgetting to formally name them).
 Additionally, we contribute to the neglected question why indeed there are wide-spread species.

-Involved researchers: Michael Mayer, Daniela C. Rößler (both are doctorate candidates of Stefan Lötters).
+Involved researchers from our lab: Michael Mayer, Luis Fernando Marin da Fonte, Daniela C. Rößler (all are doctorate candidates of Stefan Lötters), Stefan Lötters.

 Photo: Ameerega trivittata, a fellow found over most of Amazonia.
 By Denise J. Ellwein.

 Functional aspects and evolution of aposematism

 Harlequin toads (Atelopus) greatly vary between cryptic and brilliant colorations and some just have flash marks.
 All Atelopus are toxic.
 They contain tetrodotoxin (TTX) which is puzzling, as this highly venomous substance is, other than in amphibians, known from many marine organisms including puffer fish, a delicacy in Japan.
 In a phylogenetic context, we study the evolution and function of visual conspicuousness with regard to toxicity.

 Involved researchers from our lab: Daniela C. Rößler, Max N. Lorentz (both are doctorate candidates of Stefan Lötters), Denise J. Ellwein, Diego Ellis Soto, Stefan Lötters.